 James Kwantes is the editor of Resource Opportunities, a subscriber supported junior mining investment publication.
 Kwantes has two decades of journalism experience and was the mining reporter at Vancouver Sun, the city's paper of record.

 Disclosure: James Kwantes was compensated for the writing and distribution of this article.
 Kwantes owns shares of Ridgeline Minerals, purchased in the 22-cent financing round, the 45-cent IPO and the public market.
 This article is for information purposes and should not be considered investment advice.
 All investors need to perform their own due diligence.

 1) James Kwantes' disclosures are listed above.

-2) The following companies mentioned are billboard sponsors of Streetwise Reports: Ely Gold Royalties and Allegiant Gold.
+2) The following companies mentioned in this article are billboard sponsors of Streetwise Reports: Gold Standard Ventures and Ely Gold Royalties.
 Click here for important disclosures about sponsor fees.
 The information provided above is for informational purposes only and is not a recommendation to buy or sell any security.

 3) Statements and opinions expressed are the opinions of the author and not of Streetwise Reports or its officers.
 The author is wholly responsible for the validity of the statements.
 The author was not paid by Streetwise Reports for this article.
 Streetwise Reports was not paid by the author to publish or syndicate this article.
 Streetwise Reports requires contributing authors to disclose any shareholdings in, or economic relationships with, companies that they write about.
 Streetwise Reports relies upon the authors to accurately provide this information and Streetwise Reports has no means of verifying its accuracy.